-1 for an act that would be a sex offense if committed by an adult, if 2 the person was required to register as a sex or violent offender 3 under IC 11-8-8-5(b)(2); 4 is a sexually violent predator.
-Except as provided in subsection (g) or 5 (h), a person is a sexually violent predator by operation of law if an 6 offense committed by the person satisfies the conditions set forth in 7 subdivision (1) or (2) and the person was released from incarceration, 8 secure detention, probation, or parole for the offense after June 30, 9 1994.
-10 (c) This section applies whenever a court sentences a person or a juvenile court issues a dispositional decree for a sex offense (as defined 11 12
+(4) commits a sex offense (as defined in IC 11-8-8-5.2) while having had a previous unrelated adjudication as a delinquent child is a sexually violent predator.
+Except as provided in subsection (g) or (h), a person is a sexually violent predator by operation of law if an offense committed by the person satisfies the conditions set forth in subdivision (1) or (2) and the person was released from incarceration, secure detention, probation, or parole for the offense after June 30, 1994.

-- in IC 11-8-8-5.2) for which the person is required to register with the local law enforcement authority under IC 11-8-8. - (d) At the sentencing hearing, the court shall indicate on the record whether the person has been convicted of an offense that makes the person a sexually violent predator under subsection (b). - (e) If a person is not a sexually violent predator under subsection (b), the prosecuting attorney may request the court to conduct a hearing to determine whether the person (including a child adjudicated to be a delinquent child) is a sexually violent predator under subsection (a).
+(c) This section applies whenever a court sentences a person or a juvenile court issues a dispositional decree for a sex offense (as defined in IC 11-8-8-5.2) for which the person is required to register with the local law enforcement authority under IC 11-8-8.

+(d) At the sentencing hearing, the court shall indicate on the record whether the person has been convicted of an offense that makes the person a sexually violent predator under subsection (b).

+(e) If a person is not a sexually violent predator under subsection (b), the prosecuting attorney may request the court to conduct a hearing to determine whether the person (including a child adjudicated to be a delinquent child) is a sexually violent predator under subsection (a).
 If the court grants the motion, the court shall appoint two (2) psychologists or psychiatrists who have expertise in criminal behavioral disorders to evaluate the person and testify at the hearing.
 After conducting the hearing and considering the testimony of the two (2) psychologists or psychiatrists, the court shall determine whether the person is a sexually violent predator under subsection (a).
-A hearing conducted under this subsection may be combined with the person's sentencing hearing. - (f) If a person is a sexually violent predator: - (1) the person is required to register with the local law enforcement authority as provided in IC 11-8-8; and - (2) the court shall send notice to the department of correction. - (g) This subsection does not apply to a person who has two (2) or more unrelated convictions for an offense described in IC 11-8-8-4.5 for which the person is required to register under IC 11-8-8.
+A hearing conducted under this subsection may be combined with the person's sentencing hearing.

+(f) If a person is a sexually violent predator:

+(1) the person is required to register with the local law enforcement authority as provided in IC 11-8-8; and

+(2) the court shall send notice to the department of correction.

+(g) This subsection does not apply to a person who has two (2) or more unrelated convictions for an offense described in IC 11-8-8-4.5 for which the person is required to register under IC 11-8-8.
 A person who is a sexually violent predator may petition the court to consider whether the person should no longer be considered a sexually violent predator.
-The person may file a petition under this subsection not earlier than ten (10) years after: - (1) the sentencing court or juvenile court makes its determination under subsection (e); or - (2) the person is released from incarceration or secure detention.
+The person may file a petition under this subsection not earlier than ten (10) years after:

+(1) the sentencing court or juvenile court makes its determination under subsection (e); or

+(2) the person is released from incarceration or secure detention.